dell/dell-terraform-providers/docs/CONTRIBUTING.md

 * Lowering the issue count by preventing duplicate issues.
 * Streamlining the development process by preventing duplicate discussions.

 If you don't have the knowledge or time to code, consider helping with _issue triage_.
-The Terraform provider for Dell PowerFlex community will thank you for saving them time by spending some of yours.
+The Terraform provider for Dell community will thank you for saving them time by spending some of yours.

-Read more about the ways you can [Triage issues](https://github.com/dell/terraform-provider-powerflex/blob/main/ISSUE_TRIAGE.md).
+Read more about the ways you can [Triage issues](https://github.com/dell/dell-terraform-providers/blob/main/ISSUE_TRIAGE.md).

 ## Your first contribution

 Unsure where to begin contributing?
 Start by browsing issues labeled `beginner friendly` or `help wanted`.

-* [Beginner-friendly](https://github.com/dell/terraform-provider-powerflex/issues?q=is%3Aopen+is%3Aissue+label%3A%22beginner+friendly%22) issues are generally straightforward to complete.
+* [Beginner-friendly](https://github.com/dell/dell-terraform-providers/issues?q=is%3Aopen+is%3Aissue+label%3A%22beginner+friendly%22) issues are generally straightforward to complete.
-* [Help wanted](https://github.com/dell/terraform-provider-powerflex/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) issues are problems we would like the community to help us with regardless of complexity.
+* [Help wanted](https://github.com/dell/dell-terraform-providers/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) issues are problems we would like the community to help us with regardless of complexity.

 When you're ready to contribute, it's time to create a pull request.